 Storing personal information

 We are committed to ensuring the responsible handling and security of personal details held.

-Once we have received personal data, we use a variety of manual and automated procedures to ensure it is secure and to try to prevent unauthorised access, unlawful processing, accidental loss, destruction, or damage of data.
+Once we have received personal data, we use a variety of manual and automated procedures to ensure it is secure and to prevent unauthorised access, unlawful processing, accidental loss, destruction, or damage of your data.

-In this regard we remind and urge you adopt responsible best practices for your passwords, and your own data security more generally.
-We have set out certain requirements in this regard in our Terms and Conditions.
+We remind and urge you to adopt responsible best practices for your passwords, and your own data security more generally.
+We have set out certain requirements in our Terms and Conditions.

-We also remind you that the transmission of information over the internet, is not secure and, whilst we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted electronically to us; such transmission is at your own risk.
-Email technology has unfortunately evolved without native encryption – sending an email is often compared with sending a postcard through conventional mail - therefore please do not email personal information or security details that you would be concerned about were it to be intercepted, and please re-confirm important information like bank account details by telephone, as a precaution against interception.
+We also remind you that the transmission of information over the internet is not secure and, whilst we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted electronically to us; such transmission is at your own risk.
+Email technology has unfortunately evolved without native encryption (sending an email is often compared with sending a postcard through conventional mail) therefore please do not email personal information or login details that you would be concerned about were it to be intercepted.
+We ask that you re-confirm important information like bank account details by telephone, as a precaution against interception.

 We will keep your personal information for no longer than is necessary for the purposes for which it is processed, in accordance with our internal policies.